Motility driven glassy dynamics in confluent epithelial monolayers: Models for confluent cell monolayer

 where $\eta_i$ is a Gaussian white noise, with zero mean and a correlation $\langle \eta_i(t)\eta_j(t^\prime)\rangle = \delta(t-t^\prime)\delta_{ij}$ and we have set the rotational friction coefficient to unity. $D_r$ is the rotational diffusion coefficient that is related to a persistence time, $\tau_p=1/D_r$, for the motility director of the cells.

 Theoretical studies of the confluent cellular monolayers comprise analyzing the evolution of the system, with or without self-propulsion via various confluent models, either at zero or non-zero $T$.
 Some of the models are lattice-based discrete models, such as the Cellular Potts Model (CPM) \cite{Glazier1993,Graner1992,Hogeweg2000}, others are continuum models, such as the Vertex \cite{Honda1980,Farhadifar2007,Fletcher2014,Barton2017} or the Voronoi model \cite{yang2017,Bi2016,Li2021}, and then there are models which have some elements of both, for example, the phase field models \cite{nonomura2012,palmieri2015}.
 One cellular process, the $T1$ transition, is crucial for dynamics in these systems.
 In a $T1$ transition, two neighboring cells move away, and other two cells become neighbors.
 It is also known as the ``neighbor-switching" process \cite{Farhadifar2007,Fletcher2014,bi2014}.
-In this work, we have simulated the Vertex model and the Voronoi model to test the theoretical predictions.
+In this work, we have simulated the Vertex model, the Voronoi model, and the CPM to test the theoretical predictions. \b{For the Vertex and Voronoi model, $\sqrt{A_0}$ is the unit of length and $1/(\mu\lambda_AA_0)$ gives the unit of time.}